Psychological Testing in North County San Diego

 Feedback session and the written report.

-A 60 minute feedback session where we walk through what we found, in plain English.
-The written report follows within two weeks.
+A 60 to 90 minute feedback session where we walk through what we found, in plain English.
+The written report emailed to you briefly after the feedback session.
 You can use it with schools, doctors, employers, therapists, or other providers.

 Who we test